ayjayt/auditmatic/README.md

 * logwatch
 * mtail- a git module if you want it

-I have a PR open to google/mtail that allows building outside of GOPATH

-"Installing" means copying the mtail +x to a PATH folder after running `make`
+"Installing" mtail means copying the mtail +x to a PATH folder after running `make`

 ## Why?